julianasantimaria/julianasantimaria/README.md

    Specialist: Python and Java

-💻 Seniority in Technologies: Python, R, PL.SQL, SQL, PowerQuery and Dax.<br/> In avance: C++, HCL, Bash, Julia and Spark.
+💻 Seniority in Technologies: Python, R, PL.SQL, SQL, PowerQuery and Dax.<br/> In avance: C++, HCL, Shell, Julia and Spark.

 📚 Cloud Technologies: Azure, AWS and GCP.